 - Next, with the “Extensions” key selected, go to the right pane, right-click on an empty space, and choose New > DWORD (32-bit) Value.
 Name it ExtensionsEnabled.

-- Double-click on ExtensionsEnabled and make sure “Base” is set to “Hexadecimal”.
+- Make sure “Base” is set to “Hexadecimal”.
 Now change the figure under “Value data” to 0 (zero).

 This process blocks Microsoft Edge extensions.
 This means you or other users won’t be able to use or install any extensions on Microsoft Edge.
 Additionally, the “Extensions” feature in the Settings menu will be disabled.
 To undo the changes, all you have to do is delete the ExtensionsEnabled value or change “Value data” to “1”.